Quick facts

 - Add organic material such as peat or compost according to soil test recommendations.

-- A composted material rich in nitrogen, such as well-rotted manure, makes an excellent fertilizer for currants and gooseberries.
+- Composted material rich in nitrogen, such as well-composted manure, makes an excellent fertilizer for currants and gooseberries.

 Bare-root and potted plants

-- Plants ordered from online or mail-order sources are usually sent bare-root, while plants from a local nursery will likely be potted.
+- Plants ordered from online or mail-order sources are usually sent bare-root (not actively growing), while plants from a local nursery will likely be potted and actively growing.

-- When handling bare-root plants, make certain to keep the plants cool and moist until they go into the ground.
+- When handling bare-root plants, keep the plants cool and moist until they go into the ground.

-- Do not allow the roots to dry nor become waterlogged.
+- Do not allow the roots to dry or become waterlogged.

 - Just before planting, soak the roots of bare-root plants in a bucket of water for three to four hours.

-- Plant currants and gooseberries at least an inch deeper than they were planted in the nursery, in holes deeper and wider than their root systems.
+- Plant currants and gooseberries at least an inch deeper than they were in the nursery to bury the root collar and encourage the development of additional roots.

 - Space plants as close as three feet apart.